 Uninstall Third-Party Plugins

 One of the best things about Adobe Premiere Pro and After Effects is that you can install third-party plugins to increase their capabilities.
-With these third-party plugins, you have more room to tweak around with the videos while getting assistance in editing.
+With these third-party plugins, you have more room to tweak the videos while getting assistance in editing.

 To fix this, you can try to uninstall these third-party plugins: